Marc Molinaro: 2022 special

 On September 21, 2021, Molinaro announced his candidacy for Congress in New York's 19th congressional district.
-Ten days after this announcement, his campaign reported that it had raised at least $350,000.
+Ten days after this announcement, his campaign reported raising at least $350,000.
 A special election to fill the 19th congressional district seat was held in August 2022.
 The seat was left vacant following Antonio Delgado's appointment as Lieutenant Governor of New York.
 Molinaro lost the special election to Democrat Pat Ryan.

 2022 general

 Molinaro was also the Republican nominee in the November 2022 general election in the 19th district.
 In that election, he faced Democratic nominee Josh Riley.
-Molinaro campaigned as a moderate, committing to protect full access to abortion in New York and LGBTQ+ rights.
-He narrowly won the House seat with 49.9% of the vote.
+He narrowly won the House seat with 50.8% of the vote.

+2024 general

+Molinaro sought reelection in 2024.
+He faced Riley in a rematch of their 2022 race.
+Riley defeated Molinaro.

+Tenure

+Molinaro was among a group of New York congressman calling for the ultimately successful expulsion of George Santos from Congress.